daltonsjones98/Network-Security-Groups-and-Inspecting-Traffic-between-Azure-WM-s/README.md

 <img src="https://imgur.com/QBbEbNt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+ Created a new inbound rule within Azure to ban all ICMP4 traffic.
- - Inbound rule in motion.
-No replies from WM2!
+ The image above is the inbound rule in motion.
+Used Ping to test connectivity and there were no replies from WM2.

 https://github.com/daltonsjones98